MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ## Remove in-app updates for Google Play builds

-Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
+Google can consider in-app update code as malicious behavior even if it isn't used at runtime.
 We recommend you to strip this code from your application before submitting it to Google Play.
 In order to make it easier, we provide the version of App Center Distribute SDK with stubbed APIs, so the only change for you is just a dependency swap.

 1. Open the project's app level **build.gradle** file (`app/build.gradle`).
 2. Configure build variants by adding product flavors: